Neandreia: History

 We do not know the circumstances of Neandreia's foundation in the Archaic period.
-A tradition known to the author of the 4th century AD work Dictys Cretensis Ephemeridos belli Trojani claimed that Neandreia had been the home of the legendary king Cycnus who was killed on the first day of the Trojan War by Achilles and his city sacked.
+The author of the 4th century AD work Dictys Cretensis Ephemeridos belli Trojani claimed that Neandreia had been the home of the legendary king Cycnus who was killed on the first day of the Trojan War by Achilles and his city sacked.
 However, there is no archaeological evidence for settlement in the second millennium BC on Çığrı Dağ and Cycnus is likewise claimed by the neighbouring cities of Kolonai and Tenedos.
 The first settlers of Neandreia probably chose the site because it is highly defensible and commands impressive views over travel along two axes: north-south along the western coast of the Troad, and east-west from the coast into the middle Skamander valley. Çığrı Dağ, the granite mountain on which Neandreia is located, has a maximum height of 520 m and a circuit 1,400 m and up to 450 m wide.
 It has access to granite quarries which were used for its fortification and to springs which would help the inhabitants withstand sieges.
 The city's main area of agricultural cultivation was the Plain of Samonion, provisionally identified with an area in the middle Skamander valley to the east of Neandreia.

 The earliest archaeological remains found on Çığrı Dağ date to the 6th century BC.
 These include a temple, an agora, and a stoa, as well as fortifications at the western end of the site.
 It has been suggested that this temple was dedicated to Apollo, since Apollo appears on the coins of the city and an inscription from Neandreia dating to ca. 500 BC records the dedication of a statue to this god.
 Rock-cut inscriptions found 1 km from the city's main gate and tentatively dated to the Classical period attest the existence of a sacred grove for Zeus, while other inscriptions found near Çığrı Dağ indicate the existence of a temple of Dionysus in the city's territory.
 In the Periplus of Pseudo-Scylax, which dates to the mid-4th century BC, Neandreia is said to be ethnically Aeolian in origin, and this is confirmed by inscriptions dating to the 6th century BC in the Aeolian dialect.
 The language of a dedication to the god Priapus indicates that by the late 5th or early 4th century BC the Aeolic dialect was no longer spoken at Neandreia.